Ed Fallon, Agitator in Chief

 Favorite quote: “I am only one, but still I am one.
 I cannot do everything, but still I can do something; And because I cannot do everything, I will not refuse to do the something that I can do.” ~ Edward Everett Hale

-Favorite quote: “Action is the antidote to despair.” ~ Joan Baez, via Miriam Kashia in the Boone County jail
+Other favorite quote: “Action is the antidote to despair.” ~ Joan Baez, via Miriam Kashia in the Boone County jail

-Kathy Byrnes, Director of Fun
+Kathy Byrnes, Facilitator of Fun

 Favorite quote: “Always leave a place better than you found it.” ~ Rosa Lee Byrnes

-Forrest Determann, Wizard of All Matters Technical
+Forrest Determann, Wizard of Wireless

-Forrest Determann began his pursuit of technical wisdom at an early age, while still rattling the cage of his crib and sucking down high-quality formula.
+Forrest Determann began his pursuit of technical wisdom at an early age, while still rattling the cage of his crib and sucking down high-quality infant formula.
 He is active with several local organizations doing good work and fighting for planetary survival.
-Says friend and co-worker, Ed Fallon, “For a geek, Forrest is very approachable, almost human.”
+For a geek, Forrest is very approachable, almost human.